bennesp/json-schema-generator/README.md

 #### Kubernetes CRDs

-Kubernetes CRDs already contains an OpenAPI schema in the field `openAPIV3Schema` which, from version 3.1.0, is 100% compatible with json schema.
+Kubernetes CRDs already contain an OpenAPI schema in the field `openAPIV3Schema` which, from version 3.1.0, is 100% compatible with json schema.
 As such, you already have the schema included in the CRD, in a manner.

-If you still want to use this API, you can use these parameters:
+If you then want to use this API, you can use these parameters:

 | Parameter  | Value                                                                   |
 |------------|-------------------------------------------------------------------------|